Teaching Elementary Spanish Once a Week

 Condensing Lessons

 Here at Calico Spanish, we are realistic about the realities of teaching in the 21st century.
 We know that there just isn’t enough time to do it all.
 If you find yourself teaching elementary Spanish just one day a week to a class, we recommend that you condense the Calico Spanish Curriculum to include 2-3 days of lessons into one.
-Like our CEO mentioned above, we don’t mean that you watch the Video Story as many times as it appears over the course of 3 lessons.
-What we mean is that you identify the unique activities that appear over 3 days, consider what the Can-Do statements are for those lessons, and the goals of your program.
+Like we mentioned above, we don’t intend for you to watch the video story each time it appears over the course of 3 lessons.
+Rather, the lesson plans are designed to give you the opportunity identify the unique activities that appear over 3 days of lessons, to consider what the Can-Do statements are for those lessons, and to consider the goals of your program.

 Be Purposeful in Planning for Elementary Spanish

-Our curriculum director, Haylee Ziegler, has a few more ideas to share and things to consider when planning your lessons.
+Our curriculum director, Haylee Ziegler, shared a few more ideas to consider when planning your lessons.

 - Consider the age of your learners and how long it takes you do get through the core components of the curriculum.